 Acronym or term Definition NAT Network Address Translation - A technique in which a router or firewall rewrites the source and/or destination Internet addresses in a packet as it passes through, typically to allow multiple hosts to connect to the Internet via a single external IP address.
 NAT keeps track of outbound connections and distributes incoming packets to the correct machine.
 NFS Network File System - A distributed file system protocol originally developed by Sun Microsystems, allowing a user on a client computer to access files over a network in a manner similar to the way local storage is accessed.
-NP UM NuPoint Unified Messenger - Mitel's voice mail product.
+NP UM NuPoint Unified Messenger - the Mitel voice mail product.
 Sometimes written as NPM.
-NuPoint functionality is also available within MiCollab, where the feature is called MiCollab Unified Messaging (UM).
-This was previously known as MAS NuPoint, Offline Licensing Offline licensing refers to the scenario where Mitel products obtain software licenses by generating and saving information required for another piece of software to send licensing requests to the AMC, and receive licensing responses from the AMC.
+NOTE : NuPoint UM is no longer available in stand-alone mode.
+NuPoint is still a part of MiCollab.
+Offline Licensing Offline licensing refers to the scenario where Mitel products obtain software licenses by generating and saving information required for another piece of software to send licensing requests to the AMC, and receive licensing responses from the AMC.
 Software licenses from license responses are copied back to the virtual appliances to enable software features.
 Offline licensing is not supported for virtual appliances.
 Online Licensing Online licensing refers to the scenario where Mitel virtual appliances obtain software licenses by sending licensing requests to the Mitel AMC and receiving licensing responses from the Mitel AMC through networking.
 AMC licensing traffic could travel directly between the nodes or through a licensing proxy.
 Open virtual appliance Defined by VMware as "an appliance that is accessible to end customers for modifications and edits.
 The O/S and the application, for example, can be patched individually and agents may be installed at the customer's site."
 OVA Open Virtualization Archive format - a compact, single 'tar' file packaging of OVF.
 OVF Open Virtualization Format - A format for the packaging and distribution of one or more virtual machines.
 A collection of items in a single folder, most commonly a description file (.ovf), a manifest file (.mf), and virtual machine state files (.vhd or .vmdk) PCoIP® PC-over-IP protocol: TeradiciTM - VMware proprietary remote display virtual desktop presentation protocol. pCPU Physical CPU - Refers to the number of logical CPUs, or threads, that are available in a machine, rather than actual physical cores.
 For example, a CPU with hyperthreading enabled might have 4 real physical cores, but will report on 8 pCPU.
 Also see vCPU.
 PIM Personal Information Manager PSTN Public Switched Telephone Network -The network of the world's public circuit-switched telephone networks.
 RDN Remote Directory Number - Remote portable directory numbers belong to devices that are connected to remote cluster elements.
 In relation to the network element that you are programming, all other elements in the cluster network are remote elements.
 RDN Synchronization Mode RDN Synchronization Mode is the data model used for post-4.0 releases of the MCD.
 RDP Remote Display Protocol: Microsoft proprietary remote display virtual desktop presentation protocol.